mariellefoster/marf-books/README.md

 - Charles Stross: The Revolution Business
 - N. K. Jemisin: The Obelisk Gate
 - Vernor Vinge: A Deepness in the Sky
-- N. K. Jemisin: The Awakened Kingdom
+- N. K. Jemisin: The Stone Sky

 ## Next
 - Matt Ruff: Sewer, Gas and Electric